OneDrive/onedrive-sdk-csharp/docs/auth.md

 ## Caching credentials

 Since ADAL has its own caching model, AAD authentication has its own CredentialCache implementation for caching, the AdalCredentialCache, that wraps the ADAL caching functionality.
 The mechanisms for interacting with the cache are the same as with Credential Cache but it can only be used for AAD credential caching.
+If a CredentialCache is provided that is not an AdalCredentialCache operations will bypass writing to it.

-## Authentication for WinForms
+## Authentication using the discovery service

+In the case where the OneDrive for Business API endpoint and resource ID aren't known it is possible to authenticate using the [discovery service](https://msdn.microsoft.com/en-us/office/office365/howto/discover-service-endpoints).

 ```csharp
 var oneDriveClient = BusinessClientExtensions.GetActiveDirectoryClient(clientId, returnUrl);